rodazuero/OptimalTaxation/README.md

 AWS: Family of files to calibrate the model in Amazon Web services.
 It is important to note that changes updated in the previous folder (TheoreticalMoments/Equilibrium2/Equilibrium2) should mimick those in AWS.

-    mainSansC_prod: Contains the equilibrium computation and calibration without the variable C that is inside of the production function used to increase the number of entrepreneurs.
+  a  mainSansC_prod: Contains the equilibrium computation and calibration without the variable C that is inside of the production function used to increase the number of entrepreneurs.

 TheoreticalMoments/Equilibrium2/Equilibrium2/GenerateSobolNumbers: Generate sobol numbers to compute distance between empirical and theoretical moments.